gonzalovaldenebro/gonzalovaldenebro/README.md

 - Solar Panel Image Dust Classification
 - Predicting Wind Turbine Outcomes for Berkshire Hathaway Energy

-## 🌌 Research Odyssey
+## 🌌 Research

-Exploring the uncharted territories of research:

-### Machine Learning Voyager at Drake University
+### Machine Learning at Drake University
-- 📅 Sep 2021 – Present
+• 📅 Sep 2021 – Present
-- Led a fellowship of machine learning voyagers in experiments.
-- Unearthed the secrets of a Multi-Task Learning framework for grasp prediction.
-- Embarked on a quest to foresee Bank Failures using arcane Bank Call Reports.
+• **🏅 Consortium for Computer Science in Colleges Central Plains 2022 Poster Contest 1st Place**
+• Bank Health and Failure Prediction Using Machine Learning
+• Processed 5K response variables extracted from Bank Call Reports to extract feature importance
+• Led the experimentation of Machine Learning models with 8+ students
+• Effectively executed work according to Agile Scrum principles, with weekly stand-ups

 ## 👥 Leadership Spells
 As President of DATA CLUB, I've cast spells of growth and community:

 - Orchestrated enchanting events and collaborations, leading to a 30% member growth.